 We hope you enjoy your visit and thank you for your co-operation.

-Leisure facilities must not be used until the registration book has been signed and a copy of the Rules of Use and Child Admissions Policy received and read.
+Leisure facilities must not be used until the registration form has been signed and a copy of the Rules of Use and Child Admissions Policy read.

 Maenporth Estate’s leisure facilities are private and solely for the use of the Estate’s property owners and their resident guests.